 Do take a breather before you leave negative feedback for another eBay member; you’re dealing with someone’s online reputation.

 If someone gives you positive feedback, do reciprocate by giving him or her positive feedback, too.

 If you receive negative feedback and feel your side of the transaction is worth telling, do be sure to give your reply in a neutral tone.
 You may also add a line responding to feedback you’ve received, to explain the situation to those who read the comment.

 Cool eBay Tools

 You can find a lot of cool eBay tools on CooleBayTools.com, the website of Marsha Collier, the author of eBay For Dummies.
-You can find Marsha’s top eBay tips and tools to stay up-to-date on eBay changes as well as
+You can also find Marsha’s tips to stay up-to-date on eBay changes in her blog, as well as

 Personal and business branding tactics

 Small business productivity hacks